Monday, September 29, 2008

 Introduction: On January 20, 2006, I was near the completion of a personal study of the book of I Peter.
 After reading I Peter 5:13, I considered that Peter was referring to his physical son named Mark.
 I recalled a statement from a book that I treasure, In Search of the Twelve Apostles by Dr. William McBirnie, that there was a statement by an early Christian who said Peter was married.
 Yet then I recalled reading claims by people who advocated that the author of the book of Mark was John called Mark, the cousin of Barnabas.

-That weekend, I went to a Christian bookstore which had numerous commentaries, and I started reading each one regarding this issue.
-Every single commentary I read stated that the book of Mark was written by John called Mark.
+That weekend, I went to a Christian bookstore which had numerous commentaries, and I started reading commentaries one by one regarding this issue.
+Every single commentary I read stated the book of Mark was written by John called Mark.
 However, no commentary author gave a single piece of historical evidence to support his firm statement.
-Thus began the development of my thesis, and the research I have pursued since has led to my conviction.
+Thus began the development of my "thesis," Further studies led to my conviction.

 Thesis Statement: Historical evidence from within two hundred and fifty years of the physical birth of Jesus supports my conviction that Peter had a physical son named Mark, who is mentioned by Peter at the conclusion of his Epistle, I Peter 5:13, and Peter's son was the author of the biblical book of Mark.